microsoft/vscode-languageserver-node/README.md

 ## 3.16.0-next.4 Protocol, 6.0.0-next.2 JSON-RPC, 7.0.0-next.5 Client and 7.0.0-next.3 Server.

 * split code into common, node and browser to allow using the LSP client and server npm modules in a Web browser via webpack.
 This is a **breaking change** and might lead to compile / runtime errors if not adopted.
 Every module has now three different exports which represent the split into common, node and browser.
 Lets look at `vscode-jsonrpc` for an example: (a) the import `vscode-jsonrpc` will only import the common code, (b) the import `vscode-jsonrpc\node` will import the common and the node code and (c) the import `vscode-jsonrpc\browser` will import the common and browser code.
+* added support to control the [parameter structure](https://www.jsonrpc.org/specification#parameter_structures) when sending requests and notifications in `vscode-jsonrpc`.
+The parameter structure can be controlled using the additional `parameterStructures` argument when creating a request or notification type or when sending an untype request or notification using the `sendRequest` or `sendNotification` function.
+The default is `ParameterStructures.auto` which does the following:
+  * use `byPosition` for messages with zero or greater than one parameter
+  * for one parameter it used `byName` for parameters which are object literals.
+Uses `byPosition` for all other parameters.

 ## 3.16.0-next.1 Protocol, 5.1.0-next.1 JSON-RPC, 6.2.0-next.1 Client and 6.2.0-next.1 Server.